rishipandey2/Notes-App/README.md

  Notes App

-The **Notes App** is a simple and intuitive Android application that allows users to create, update, and delete notes.
+The **Notes App** is a simple  Android application that allows users to create, update, and delete notes.
 The app uses SQLite as its local database for storing notes, ensuring offline functionality.

 ---